ssaldner/pure3d/docs/architecture/DigitalScholarlyEditions.md

 We could use familiar frameworks to author website content, known as content management systems, such as Wordpress.
 The disadvantage is that we have to support an instance of it for the very long term.
 There are more sustainable ways to do it: static page generators.
 Authors write their content in a set of markdown files, and the generator creates a set of static html pages out of it, that can be served indefinitely, without the burden of actively maintaining and securing additional software such as databases and content management systems.

 Moreover, it is also possible to use a version control system for the markdown files, so that people can write collaboratively on the markdown files.
 This is what git/GitHub/GitHub Pages offers in the wild.
 We could offer such an environment by means of GitLab on premise.
 However, git is not the most intuitive way to facilitate collaborative text writing.
 So either we should streamline that experience greatly, or we should look for alternative systems in the [Jamstack](https://jamstack.org) that offer version control together with a good collaborative experience.
+A source of inspiration is [DARIAH-Campus](https://github.com/DARIAH-ERIC/dariah-campus/tree/main/src/pages).
+They tackle a problem that is very similar to this.
+Note also [MDX](https://github.com/micromark/mdx-state-machine#72-deviations-from-markdown), a combination of Markdown and JSX by which you can create components for special things (such as 3D models) to be included in Markdown documents.

 ## Storing DSEs
 We need a repository system to store the DSEs.
 The system must be able to ingest the contents of a finished workspace and store it as an archival package.